Mohd9761Anas/GuestHouse/README.md

 - .Admin Panel: Admins can manage users, accommodations, and bookings.
 - .Responsive Design: Fully responsive UI for an optimal experience on both desktop and mobile devices.
 # Technology Stack
-1.Frontend: React.js, Bootstrap
+- .Frontend: React.js, Bootstrap
-2.Backend: Node.js, Express.js
+- .Backend: Node.js, Express.js
-3.Database: PostgreSQL (hosted on Vercel) 4.Deployment: Render (backend), Vercel (frontend)
+- .Database: PostgreSQL (hosted on Vercel)
+- .Deployment: Render (backend), Vercel (frontend)
 # Usage
-1.Access the application:
+- .Access the application:
 Open your browser and go to https://guest-house-tau.vercel.app/.

-2.Login or Signup:
+- .Login or Signup:
 Use your credentials to log in or sign up if you don't have an account.

-3.Book a Room:
+- .Book a Room:
 Navigate to the booking section, select your accommodation, check-in and check-out dates, and complete your booking.

-4.Manage Bookings:
+- .Manage Bookings:
 View, edit, or cancel your bookings from the bookings section.

 # Deployment
-1.Backend
+- .Backend
 The backend is deployed on Render.
 Ensure you have configured your Render service with the correct environment variables and database connection string.

-2.Frontend
+- .Frontend
 The frontend is deployed on Vercel.